 14. Play snowballs.

-15. Go downhill on ice / sledges
+15. Ride downhill on ice/sleds

-17. We paint the windows
+17. Coloring the windows

 18. Make Christmas soap

-19. Cut out the snowflakes
+19. cut snowflakes

-21. Write congratulations to grandmother / grandfather, if they do not live with you, make a postcard with your own hands
+21. Write congratulations to your grandmother / grandfather, if they do not live with you, make a postcard with your own hands

-23. Buy with parents Christmas toys and decorations for the apartment
+23. Buy with parents christmas toys and decorations for the apartment

 26. Making Christmas toys from salt dough

-28. Make a New Year's newspaper
+28. Make a Christmas paper

 29. Try on / choose a New Year's costume